 This park is best known for its stone fire tower and a mysterious rock wall along the mountain top, plus a variety of trails.
 For the easiest walk, take the 1.2-mile loop around the park’s green lake.
 For a challenging, all-day hike, choose the 8-mile Gahuti Trail.
 Mountain bikers have more than 14 miles to explore.
 Hwy.
 52 has beautiful mountain scenery and overlooks worth stopping to see.

 Georgia’s smallest state park sits on the shore of a gorgeous deep-green lake.
 Guests can choose from the 2-mile Hemlock Falls Trail or 1-mile Non-Game Trail with a wildlife observation tower.
 Hwy.
 197 is a particularly pretty road, passing Mark of the Potter and other popular attractions.

 Tallulah Gorge is one of the most spectacular canyons in the Southeast, and you can choose from easy or difficult trails.
 Hike along the rim to several overlooks with waterfall views, or take the staircase down (and up from) a suspension bridge.
 Camp inside the park or rent cabins at nearby Black Rock Mountain State Park.

-No matter where you may travel this weekend.
-Enjoy!
+No matter where you may travel this weekend or when you head to the mountains … Enjoy!
 And be sure to take along your Fontis Water!